open-power/snap/hardware/sim/README.md

 ## card and action settings
 Currently supported are AlphaData KU3, Nallatech 250S and 250S+, Semptian NSA121B

-Regression tests are in place for following cards
+Regression tests are in place for the following cards:
 ```
 card         ADKU3      N250S      N250SP     S121B          # set with
 system       POWER8     POWER8     POWER9     POWER8         #